-The official spoke on condition of anonymity because they were not authorized to speak to the press.
+The officials spoke on condition of anonymity because they were not authorized to brief the media.

 The attack is latest in an insurgency waged by militants led by an Islamic State group affiliate in northern Sinai, where security forces have battled insurgents for years.
 The insurgency by Islamic militants in Sinai grew deadlier after the 2013 ouster of an Islamic president, Mohammed Morsi.